-Indian affairs were originally governed by the Continental Congress, which created a Committee on Indian Affairs in 1775.
-In an effort to incorporate the American Indian tribes and their peoples into federal polices, the committee was replaced with the Bureau of Indian Affairs (BIA) in 1824.
+Indian affairs were originally governed by the Continental Congress that created a Committee on Indian Affairs in 1775.
+In an effort to incorporate the American Indian tribes and their peoples into federal policies, the committee was replaced with the Bureau of Indian Affairs (BIA) in 1824.
 During the past 182 years, the BIA has been a key player in the evolution of federal-tribal relations.
-Since its inception, the BIA has continued to evolve, and is currently located in the Department of Interior and is responsible for the administration and management of 56-plus million acres of land held in trust by the United States for American Indians, Indian tribes, and Alaska Natives.
-BIA provides federal services to approximately 1.2 million American Indians and Alaska Natives who are members of more than 558 federally-recognized Indian tribes.
+Since its inception, the BIA has continued to evolve, and is currently located in the U.S. Department of Interior and is responsible for the administration and management of 56-plus million acres of land held in trust by the U.S. for American Indians, Indian tribes, and Alaska Natives.
+The BIA provides federal services to approximately 1.2 million American Indians and Alaska Natives who are members of more than 558 federally-recognized Indian tribes.

-The U.S. Constitution contains a number of provisions which outline the role of the federal government's relations with Indian tribes.
-The Treaty clause, the Indian Commerce clause, numerous federal statutes, and court decisions provide support for the governmental status of Indian Tribes and the trust relationship between the U.S. government and the "domestic, dependent nations."
+The U.S. Constitution contains a number of provisions that outline the federal government's relations with Indian tribes.
+The Treaty clause, the Indian Commerce clause, numerous federal statutes, and court decisions provide support for the governmental status of Indian tribes and the trust relationship between the U.S. government and the "domestic, dependent nations."